sergei-mironov/litrepl/README.md

                               (diagnostics).
     parse-print               Parse and print the input file back (diagnostics).
-    eval-sections             Parse stdin, evaluate the sepcified sections (by default - all available sections), print the resulting file to stdout.
+    eval-sections             Parse stdin, evaluate the specified sections (by default - all available sections), print the resulting file to stdout.
     eval-code                 Evaluate the code snippet.